emarsden/pg-el/README.md

 - [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb): this time series database implements quite a lot of the PostgreSQL wire protocol, but the names it uses for types in the `pg_catalog.pg_types` table are not the same as those used by PostgreSQL (e.g. `Int64` instead of `int8`), so our parsing machinery does not work.
-Last tested v0.14 in 2025-03.
+This database also has more restrictions on the use of identifiers than PostgreSQL (for example, `id` is not accepted as a column name, nor are identifiers containing Unicode characters).
+Last tested v0.14 in 2025-04.

 - Hosted PostgreSQL services that have been tested: as of 2024-12 [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine;